iPzard/mkvtoolnix-batch-tool/README.md

 <br>

 ## 🦟 Software bugs
-Bugs reported on the project's [issues page](https://github.com/iPzard/mkvtoolnix-batch-tool/issues) will be exterminated as quickly as possible.
+Bugs reported on the project's [issues page](https://github.com/iPzard/mkvtoolnix-batch-tool/issues) will be exterminated as quickly as possible, be sure to include steps to reproduce so they can be spotted easily.
 <br><br><br>

 ## 🙏 Attribution